 You do not need your passport if you travel inside of Canada.
 People often carry two pieces of identification with them.
-The most common identification is a Driver’s License.
+The most common form of identification is a driver’s license.
 It is not required that you carry all your identification with you, but two pieces are often helpful.
-The most accepted form of identity papers are the following:
+The most accepted forms of identification are:

 - Driver’s license

 - Social Insurance Number (SIN)

 - Credit Card

 You must have a social insurance number (SIN).
 This number and the card it comes on are part of your basic Canadian identity.
 A SIN is an important identification when you apply for the child tax benefit, complete your income taxes, contribute to pension plans or when you seek information from other government services.

 To get your SIN, ask for help at an Immigrant Settlement Agency or go to the nearest Employment Centre.
 You will need to bring:

 - Another form of identification (preferably in English or French)

 - Proof of address

 Sometimes people ask for the SIN as a form of identification.
 If possible, give them another piece of identification.
 Never give your SIN to anyone who is not authorized.